Black hole: Singularity

 Observers falling into a Schwarzschild black hole (i.e., non-rotating and not charged) cannot avoid being carried into the singularity once they cross the event horizon.
-They can prolong the experience by accelerating away to slow their descent, but only up to a limit.
-When they reach the singularity, they are crushed to infinite density and their mass is added to the total of the black hole.
-Before that happens, they will have been torn apart by the growing tidal forces in a process sometimes referred to as spaghettification or the "noodle effect".
+As they fall further into the black hole, they will be torn apart by the growing tidal forces in a process sometimes referred to as spaghettification or the "noodle effect".
+Eventually, they will reach the singularity and be crushed into an infinitely small point.

+Before the 1970s, most physicists believed that the interior of a Schwarzschild black hole curved inwards towards a sharp point at the singularity.
+However, in the late 1960s, Soviet physicists Vladimir Belinskii, Isaak Khalatnikov, and Evgeny Lifshitz discovered that this model was only true when the spacetime inside the black hole had not been perturbed.
+Any perturbations, such as those caused by matter or radiation falling in, would cause space to oscillate chaotically near the singularity.
+Any matter falling in would experience intense tidal forces rapidly changing in direction, all while being compressed into an increasingly small volume.
+Physicists termed these oscillations "Mixmaster dynamics", after a brand of mixer that was popular at the time that Belinskii, Khalatnikov, and Lifshitz made their discovery, because they have a similar effect on matter near a singularity as an electric mixer would have on dough.

 In the case of a charged (Reissner–Nordström) or rotating (Kerr) black hole, it is possible to avoid the singularity.
 Extending these solutions as far as possible reveals the hypothetical possibility of exiting the black hole into a different spacetime with the black hole acting as a wormhole.
-The possibility of traveling to another universe is, however, only theoretical since any perturbation would destroy this possibility.
+The possibility of travelling to another universe is, however, only theoretical, since any perturbation would destroy this possibility.
 It also appears to be possible to follow closed timelike curves (returning to one's own past) around the Kerr singularity, which leads to problems with causality like the grandfather paradox.
-It is expected that none of these peculiar effects would survive in a proper quantum treatment of rotating and charged black holes.

-The appearance of singularities in general relativity is commonly perceived as signaling the breakdown of the theory.
-This breakdown, however, is expected; it occurs in a situation where quantum effects should describe these actions, due to the extremely high density and therefore particle interactions.
-To date, it has not been possible to combine quantum and gravitational effects into a single theory, although there exist attempts to formulate such a theory of quantum gravity.
-It is generally expected that such a theory will not feature any singularities.
+However, processes inside the black hole, such as quantum gravity effects or mass inflation, might prevent closed timelike curves from arising.